-Dr William Craig is clearly one of the most prominent Christian philosphers today.
+Dr William Craig is clearly one of the most prominent Christian philosophers today.
 He appears extensively in public and on Youtube.
-He has argued with famous athiests in public places such as in prestigious universities, and he is very sharp and convincing in his arguments in favour of theism.
+He has argued with famous atheists in public places such as in prestigious universities, and he is very sharp and convincing in his arguments in favour of theism.

 Dr Craig goes on to show proof from the Bible that Christianity affirms that God is All-Loving, but in contrast, using Ayaat from the Quran, he affirms that God is not All-Loving according to Islam e.g. God does not love sinners, God loves not the proud, God loves not the evil-doers e.t.c.

-Conclusion that he makes: as the absolute, perfect being, God’s love must be unconditional (and not just for the good-doers and God-fearing people for instance), thus the Islamic conception of God seems to be morally inadequate, and philosophically unacceptable”.
+The conclusion that he makes is that: “as the absolute, perfect being, God’s love must be unconditional (and not just for the good-doers and God-fearing people for instance), thus the Islamic conception of God seems to be morally inadequate, and philosophically unacceptable.”

 It’s very surprising to hear the above argument from a ‘philosopher’!

-1. Divine love and hatred is not like human ones that stem from our emotions and hence is often completely blind and insensible.
-God’s love means His mercy, as His hatred means His Wrath.
+1. Divine love and hatred is not like human ones that stem from our emotions, and hence why (human love) is often completely blind and insensible.
+God’s love means His mercy, just as His hatred means His Wrath.

 2. Love in the realm of divinity has two types: